ruby-rice/rice/docs/packaging/cmake.md

 ## CMakePresets.json

-Rice includes a `CMakePresets.json` file (in the `test` directory) that provides pre-configured build settings for various platforms and compilers.
+Rice includes a `CMakePresets.json` file that provides pre-configured build settings for various platforms and compilers.
 Using presets is highly recommended as they encode the correct compiler flags for each platform.

 The available presets include: